modernfidelity/django-rest-api/README.md

 Django REST API
 ===============

-This is a simple starting point when developing REST APIs in python using the django rest framework (3.x)
+This is a simple starting point when developing REST APIs in python using the Django REST Framework (3.x)

 ## Install

-Clone the repo and then run the following commands.
+Clone the repo and then run the following commands. (local builds)

 > pip install -r ./requirements.txt